|Researched by||John Readman||Refereed by||This information is not refereed|

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|

 Jones et al. (2012) compiled a report on the monitoring of sponges around Skomer Island and found that many sponges, particularly encrusting species, preferred vertical or shaded bedrock to open, light surfaces.
 However, it is possible that this relates to decreased competition with algae.
-Whilst no evidence could be found for the effect of light on the other faunal species present within these biotopes, it is unlikely that they would be impacted.
+No evidence could be found for the effect of light on the other faunal species present within these biotopes but it is unlikely that they would be impacted.

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|